Our Purpose

 Terrence Moloney, Public Officer

 Terrence moved to Sydney from New Jersey in 2015.
 Prior to that he lived in Canada, Singapore, London, New York and Tokyo.
 He is a lawyer specialising in U.S. securities laws and works at a firm here in Sydney.
-His two children attended KHPS and his son continues to be enrolled in FANS’ after school classes.
+His two children attended KHPS and his son continues to be enrolled in FANS extracurricular classes.
 He became the FANS Public Officer in 2018.

 Jérémy Dupuit, Communications

-Jérémy has two kids currently at KHPS and one daughter in Year 7 taking Histoire-Géo lessons with FANS.
+Jérémy has two kids currently at KHPS and one daughter taking high school classes with FANS.
 Jérémy joined the FANS committee in 2020.
 He brings strong system implementation experience to support the implementation of a new Customer Relationship System, and also brings leverage to revamp the FANS website and communications.

 Xavier Heyman, Sponsors